meltyourface/blank/posts/Anti-witchcraft-spells/Monthly-Anti-Witchcraft-Ritual-Guide-for-Spiritual-Cleansing/index.md

 4. Pentacle - A protective talisman or symbol to channel and ground energies.
 5. Crystal Ball - Used for scrying and divination purposes, to connect with spiritual guides and seek wisdom.

-Sacred Herbs: Utilize these herbs to enhance the ritual's potency:
+**Sacred Herbs**: Utilize these herbs to enhance the ritual's potency:

 1. Sage - For purification and cleansing negative energies.
 2. Rosemary - For protection, healing, and mental clarity.